How to Make Translucent Dragonfly Wings

 How to make translucent dragonfly wings

 This is one of those super easy crafts that wow every time.
 Print the free dragonfly wing template onto Clear DC fix or sticky transparency sheets.
-Depending on the length of your rusty nail you may need to resize the wings.
+Depending on the length of your rusty nail, you may need to resize the wings.
 The nail I used for the dragonfly is huge.
-Place the wings on your work surface and put a piece of shrink wrap on top of the template.
+Place the wings on your work surface and put a piece of shrink wrap over the template.

 If you’re not happy with the colors, simply remove the shrink wrap and put a new one on top of the template, and start again.
 Just make sure that all the spots are covered.

-Crinkle the shrink wrap up a little as shown in the picture above.
-Check again that all the spots are covered, before sliding the template out from under the wrap and removing the protective backing.
+Crinkle the shrink wrap up a little, as shown in the picture above.
+Check that all the spots are covered before sliding the template out from under the wrap and removing the protective backing.
 Stick the template down on top of the alcohol-inked shrinkwrap.

 Use a sharp pair of scissors to cut the dragonfly wings out.

 Sooooooooooo beautiful, right?!!!
 Okay, so that’s it.
 The translucent dragonfly wings are done 😀 Told you it’s easy.
 Now for the body.